seriousme/node-switch/README.md

     npm start

-The javascript and css in index.html in inlined on purpose to the reduce the number of http roundtrips.
+The javascript and css index.html in inlined on purpose to the reduce the number of http roundtrips.

+The GUI can be previewed via https://rawgit.com/seriousme/node-switch/master/public/index.html